mrhmouse/3rd/example.md

 Stack manipulation
 ==================

-- dup : duplicate top item on the stack
-- drop : drop the top item from the stack
-- swap : swap the top two items on the stack
+- yank    : pull an item to the front a b c 1 yank --> a c b
-- rot : rotate the top three items on the stack a b c --> b c a
+- copy    : pull a copy of an item to the front a b c 1 copy --> a b c b
-- dip : bring the third item in the stack forward a b c --> c b a
+- delete  : remove an item from the stack a b c 1 delete --> a c

 Math
 ====